magnars/dash.el/README.md

 * [-->](#---x-form-rest-more) `(x form &rest more)`

-There are also anaphoric versions of these functions where that makes sense, prefixed with two dashs instead of one.
+There are also anaphoric versions of these functions where that makes sense, prefixed with two dashes instead of one.

 ## Anaphoric functions